sahib/misc/performance/1_intro.rst

 * You can group up or do it on our own if you must.
 * You can also use your favourite programming language.
 * You can always ask me outside the workshop when writing it.

-TODO: Move the explanation of LSM dbs to intro and re-order io and cpu?

 ----